-All-electric vehicles (EVs) use a battery to store the electrical energy that powers the motor.
+All-electric vehicles (EVs) use a battery pack to store the electrical energy that powers the motor.
 EVs are sometimes referred to as battery electric vehicles (BEVs).
-EV batteries are charged by plugging the vehicle into an electric power source.
+EV batteries are charged by plugging the vehicle in to an electric power source.
 Although most U.S. electricity production contributes to air pollution, the U.S. Environmental Protection Agency categorizes all-electric vehicles as zero-emission vehicles because they produce no direct exhaust or emissions.
 Because EVs use no other fuel, widespread use of these vehicles could dramatically reduce petroleum consumption.

 Both heavy-duty and light-duty EVs are commercially available.
-EVs are typically more expensive than similar conventional and hybrid vehicles, some cost can be recovered through fuel savings, a federal tax credit, or state incentives.
+EVs are typically more expensive than similar conventional and hybrid vehicles, although some cost can be recovered through fuel savings, a federal tax credit, or state incentives.

 The efficiency and driving range of EVs varies substantially based on driving conditions and driving habits.
 Extreme outside temperatures tend to reduce range, because more energy must be used to heat or cool the cabin.
 High driving speeds reduce range because of the energy required to overcome increased drag.
 Compared with gradual acceleration, rapid acceleration reduces range.
 Hauling heavy loads or driving up significant inclines also reduces range.